HaZamir has the following chapters all across the U.S. and in Israel.

 HaZamir introduces an educational theme each year around which the musical repertoire is chosen.
 Study texts and curricula are developed by HaZamir’s Director of Education, Dr. Marsha Bryan Edelman, Professor Emerita of Music and Education at Gratz College, and professor of music at the Jewish Theological Seminary.

 HaZaPrep, the HaZamir Preparatory Program, is the first Jewish choral prep program in America.
 HaZaPrep is designed to prepare 6th, 7th and 8th graders with the Jewish choral music skills and Hebrew language skills they need to enter into the HaZamir high school program in grade 9.
 The HaZaPrep curriculum teaches those skills in an environment that is educational and fun.
-There are currently HaZaPrep chapters in cities across the United States including Baltimore, Bergen County, Boston, Brooklyn, Houston, LA Valley, Long Island, Pittsburgh, Raleigh-Durham, and South Jersey.
+There are currently HaZaPrep chapters in cities across the United States including Baltimore, Boston, Brooklyn, LA City, LA Valley, Manhattan, Philadelphia and South Jersey.

 HaZamir Alumni return each year to perform in an alumni ensemble at the HaZamir Gala Concert.
 Fifteen alumni have become HaZamir conductors.
 Alumni also serve as staff at regional events in the U.S. and Israel as well as the annual HaZamir Festival.
 HaZamir alumni assume leadership positions, first on campus and then around the world in music and Jewish organizational life; they have entered the ranks of the clergy and assume leadership roles in their communities.
 In New York, HaZamir alumni were the driving force in the establishment of Zamir Noded.